jarviscanada/jarvis_data_eng_JohnnyLeung/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2021-present)**: Exercised Agile/Scrum methodology on a daily basis with team, both as a member and a lead.
-Implemented Gitflow framework for collaboration and project planning.
-Personally developed various software applications using Linux, PostgreSQL, Bash, RDBMS, Docker, Maven, and Java.
+**Software Developer, Jarvis (2021-present)**:

+- Exercised Agile/Scrum methodology on a daily basis with team, both as a member and a lead
+- Implemented Gitflow framework for collaboration and project planning
+- Personally developed various software applications using Linux, PostgreSQL, Bash, RDBMS, Docker, Maven, and Java

+**Test Automation Developer, National Bank of Canada (February-June 2022)**:

+- Provided support for the planning and overall integration of test activities in projects implementing IT solutions in Agile mode
+- Developed automated application tests using NBC's frameworks embedded in continuous testing (CT)
+- Supported and assisted (onsite/offshore) parties involved in testing, coordinate team activities, and act as a coach to help resources master QA activities
+- Suggested and influenced the definition and development of QA practices and processes
+- Helped implement test automation tools in a DevOps environment and recommend other appropriate tools
+- Ensured the quality of deliverables and that deadlines are met while managing risks
+- Monitored QA activities daily including developing and executing tests, managing irregularities, and providing progress report

-**Teaching Assistant, Queen's University (2020-2021)**: Worked closely with students via email and Zoom calls to provide individualized attention and assistance.
-Collaborated with instructor and other TAs to ensure efficient operation and delivery of courses.
-Created a friendly, open environment for students during hosted office hours, where students could get help, study, work on assignments, share concerns, talk with others, or simply hang out.
+**Teaching Assistant, Queen's University (2020-2021)**:

+- Worked closely with students via email and Zoom calls to provide individualized attention and assistance
+- Collaborated with instructor and other TAs to ensure efficient operation and delivery of courses
+- Created a friendly, open environment for students during hosted office hours, where students could get help, study, work on assignments, share concerns, talk with others, or simply hang out

 ## Education